ttntm/ttntm/src/blog/2024/50-albums-80s.md

 I suppose that many of the records listed above eventually culminated in this one.

-"World Downfall" is a monument of extreme music and leaves behind nothing but sonic destructions.
+"World Downfall" is a monument of extreme music and leaves behind nothing but sonic destruction.

 Some highlights: "After World Obliteration", "Fear of Napalm" and "Dead Shall Rise".